Black Magic (manga): OVA

 Sybel and Ferris make their way up the skyscraper, pursued by the android as it dispatches the soldiers attempting to escort the pair.
 As they reach the roof, a fight between the M-66 and a gunship results in the top several floors of the building starting to collapse.
 As the android closes in, Sybel sets off explosive charges, propelling the M-66 off the tower.
 Sybel and Ferris are rescued by the military, and the remains of the M-66 are recovered.
 The Major decides not to arrest Sybel out of gratitude for her assistance, but does confiscate her equipment.
 Sybel returns home and turns on the news, where it's revealed the incident has been passed off as a terrorist attack.
-Leaky appears on the news, having sold the footage and taken full credit for it, only to realize too late it includes video of him passed out in the truck.
+Leaky appears on the news, having sold the footage and taken full credit for it, only to realize too late that it includes video of him passed out in the truck.
 During the credits, scenes play out of Sybel filming various stories, before cutting to a lab where the now-inactive M-66 is placed back into a pod.